 The menu features Italian cuisine that MacKechnie explained “merges the old with the new … old recipes with new Mediterranean flavors.”
 The menu includes a wide range of appetizers and salads to pasta dishes.
 Freshly made deli sandwiches and grinders with an Italian twist as well as pasta dishes are also featured.

-She is also incorporating supporting local businesses at the restaurants and noted they are buying items from Milano’s, Zonin’s, La Fiorentina, as well as local suppliers such as Williams Distributing Company and Berkshire Beer.
+She is also incorporating supporting local businesses at the restaurants and noted they are buying items from Milano’s

 “I want to aid in bringing back the local economy,” MacKechnie explained.